wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

-== To set a video as background of a post or a page: ==

-You should write the below shortcode into the content of your post or page:
+== To set a video as background of a post or a page: == Use the editor button or write the below shortcode into the content of your post or page:

 [mbYTPlayer url="http://www.youtube.com/watch?v=V2rifmjZuKQ" ratio="4/3" mute="false" loop="true" showcontrols="true" opacity=1]